hubba180/sched_code_challenge/SOLUTIONSETUP.md

 ```
 $ php -S localhost:4001
 ```
-Verify that something similar to the following should is visible in the terminal:
+Verify that something similar to the following is visible in the terminal:
 ```
 [Thu Aug  3 10:36:25 2023] PHP 8.2.9 Development Server (http://localhost:4001) started
 ```